Anjani48/Hiring-Process-Analytics/README.md

 # Hiring-Process-Analytics

 # Overview
-This project focuses on analyzing the hiring process within the company to gain insights into various aspects of recruitment efforts.
-By utilizing Excel and data visualization techniques, I aim to provide a comprehensive understanding of hiring practices and identify areas for improvement.
+This project focuses on analyzing the company's hiring process to gain insights into different aspects of recruitment.
+Using Excel and data visualization techniques, the goal is to provide a clear understanding of hiring practices and highlight areas for improvement.

 # Project Tasks and Outputs
 # Task 1: Gender Distribution in Hires